mohummedalee/mohummedalee.github.io/content/posts/instruction-tuning-tutorial/index.md

 ---
 title: "Getting the Hang of Instruction Tuning"
-date: 2024-11-17
+date: 2024-11-24
 draft: true
 hideToc: false
 summary: "A hands-on programming tutorial of instruction tuning.
 This enables us to take a base Gemma 2B model and fine-tune it on Alpaca dataset to follow user instructions."
 tags: [language models, tutorial]
 ---

-**Note**: The resulting model from this exercise is available on the [HuggingFace Model Hub](https://huggingface.co/lukshmichowk/gemma-2b-it-alpaca).
-All code discussed in this post lives in [this repository](https://github.com/mohummedalee/instruction-tuning-gemma-2b/), and this Lightning AI [studio](https://lightning.ai/alimuh/language-models/studios/instruction-tuning-gemma-2b/code).
+***Note**: The resulting model from this exercise is available on the [HuggingFace Model Hub](https://huggingface.co/lukshmichowk/gemma-2b-it-alpaca).
+All code discussed in this post lives in [this repository](https://github.com/mohummedalee/instruction-tuning-gemma-2b/), and this Lightning AI [studio](https://lightning.ai/alimuh/language-models/studios/instruction-tuning-gemma-2b/code).*

 I've been meaning to seriously dig into instruction tuning (IT) of language models for quite some time.
 To me, it's the step in the model building pipeline that is the closest to alchemy.